aygenyucel/aygenyucel/README.md

 ### Hi there 👋, I'm Aygen Yucel

 I'm Aygen from Turkey.
-I am a full-stack developer with a passion for building and designing web applications.
+I am a full stack web developer with a passion for building and designing web applications.

 I graduated from Epicode School and I have a Bachelor of Engineering focused in Computer Engineering from Ege University.